Sepulther1/mistwood/.mistwood/ADR/0001-ops-choices.md

 Status: Accepted

 ## Context
-We run Evennia from VS Code on WSL.
+We run Mistwood from VS Code on WSL.
 We want low-friction controls and reproducible logs.

 ## Decision
 - Use VS Code tasks with chords Ctrl+Alt+E/X/R/T/L/Q/F/B